Saturn226/Saturn226.github.io/_posts/2018-10-15-from_the_ashes_a_second_look_at_a_code_challenge.markdown

 ---
 layout: post
-title:      "From the Ashes.
-A second look at a code challenge"
+title:      "From the Ashes: A second look at a code challenge"
 date:       2018-10-15 13:49:07 -0400
 permalink:  from_the_ashes_a_second_look_at_a_code_challenge
 ---